 Direct bus service is available to Fort Wilderness after 4 p.m. on the "Internal" shuttle bus, particularly handy for those heading for the Hoop-Dee-Doo Review.

 Otherwise, there is no direct inter-Resort bus service.
 You must travel to a transportation hub and make a transfer there.
-The four theme parks make excellent hubs during park hours, but after that, the Downtown Disney area is basically your only option.
+The four theme parks make excellent hubs during park hours, but after that, the Disney Springs area is basically your only option.
 Allow PLENTY of time to make the transfer.
 Note that it is virtually impossible to make an early (before 8 or 8:30 a.m.)
 Character Breakfast reservation at another resort relying on WDW transportation traveling from Riverside, so keep that in mind when making your vacation plans.